-Abstracted by Tatjana Djakovic, MS. Using at 480mg twice a day reduced pain and stiffness by 32.7% in eight weeks in patients with mild to moderate arthritis.
-Posted March 28,2013.
+Written by Tatjana Djakovic, Staff Writer.
+Using Devil’s Claw at 480mg twice a day reduced pain and stiffness by 32.7% in eight weeks in patients with mild to moderate arthritis.

 Arthritis and other conditions characterized by inflammation or pain in muscles and joints are the leading cause of disability.
 The condition is expected to increase by 2030, which can have a large impact on the economy (1).
 The current treatment is the use of anti-inflammatory drugs, however there have been gastrointestinal problems reported.
 There is a need for herbal therapies that are effective and do not produce an unfavorable or potentially damaging side effects (2).

 An herbal supplement derived from a South African plant known as Devil’s Claw has been used as a traditional relief for arthritic symptoms (3).
 A single group open study investigated the effectiveness and safety of Devil’s Claw tablets in the treatment of patients with arthritic disorders (4).
 The study consisted of 259 patients with mild to moderate arthritis in at least one joint or body area.
 The total daily intake of Devil’s Claw was 480 mg twice daily for a period of 8 weeks.
 The parameters analyzed included: the effectiveness in treating arthritis associated pain, general assessment of the treatment including safety and tolerability, and changes in the quality of life.